samvera/hyrax/documentation/developing-your-hyrax-based-app.md

 A Hyrax-based application includes lots of dependencies.
 We provide a [Docker image for getting started with your Hyrax-based application](/CONTAINERS.md#docker-image-for-hyrax-based-applications).

-<aside><p><em><strong>Note:</em></strong> The Docker image describes the canonical dependencies.
+**NOTE:** The Docker image describes the canonical dependencies.
 In a way, it is executable documentation.
 The following documentation is our best effort to transcribe that executable documentation into a narrative.
-In other words, this documentation may drift away from the Docker details.</p></aside>
+In other words, this documentation may drift away from the Docker details.

 You can also try [Running Hyrax-based application in local VM](https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide#running-hyrax-based-application-in-local-vm) which uses Ubuntu.